Brain Metastasis from Lung Cancer

 PET scans are not recommended for diagnosing or monitoring brain scans because the brain is very active and it makes the PET scan light up, even if there are no tumors.

 Physicians have a choice between using a CT scan with contrast or an MRI with contrast.
 An MRI with contrast is preferred because it is a more sensitive test which can pick up smaller deposits in the brain.
-However sometimes availability and insurance coverage dictate whether or not a patient will receive a CT scan with contrast versus an MRI with contrast.
+However, sometimes availability and insurance coverage dictate whether a patient will receive a CT scan with contrast versus an MRI with contrast.

 Treatment

 There are a variety of treatment options for lung cancer that has spread to the brain.
-Some medication you can take orally and will go through your blood stream to the brain.
-If you have certain biomarkers like EGFR, ALK or ROS1, a targeted pill that works on your lung cancer may also work on your brain lesions.
+Some medication can be taken orally and will go through your blood stream to the brain.
+If you have certain biomarkers, a pill that targets your lung cancer cells may also work on your brain lesions.
 However sometimes it can take several weeks to know if you have a biomarker that makes you eligible for a targeted pill.
-If your symptoms need to be addressed quickly, your doctor might consider steroids, focused radiation to the brain (see below) or even neurosurgery in rare cases.
+If your symptoms need to be addressed quickly, your doctor might consider steroids, radiation to the brain (see below) or even neurosurgery in rare cases.

 The main way to treat lung cancer that has spread to the brain is through stereotactic brain radiation.
 There are two main types:

-1. Focused radiation to the brain (also called stereotactic radiosurgery).
+1. Focused radiation to the brain (also called stereotactic radiosurgery, or SRS).
 This uses radiation beams in a very precise way to kill cancer cells in the brain.
 There are various machines that can do this for brain mets.
-Some examples include Gamma knife and Cyberknife.
+Some examples include Gamma Knife and CyberKnife.

-LMD may be treated with targeted therapy pills, or chemotherapy, either injected through the arm, directly into the spinal fluid or through a device inserted under your scalp called an Ommaya reservoir.
+Leptomeningeal disease (LMD) occurs when cancer cells migrate from the lung to the cerebrospinal fluid (CSF).
+CSF is a liquid that circulates nutrients and chemicals to the brain and spinal cord.
+LMD may be treated with targeted therapy pills or chemotherapy either injected through the arm, directly into the spinal fluid or through a device inserted under your scalp called an Ommaya reservoir.

 Before you begin your treatment, you’ll have a treatment planning procedure called a simulation to prepare you for radiation.
 You will lie down on the table and your therapists will make you a mesh mask or a chin strap to help you stay in the correct position.
 Images will be taken of your head which are used to plan the angles and shapes of your radiation beams.
 You may also receive small tattoos or markings on your skin to guide the radiation therapists.